Addressing Training Bias via Automated Image Annotation: Empirical Analysis of Noisy Labels

+\para{Modeling 802.11 FTM Localization Errors.} Using detailed testbed measurements, we build an empirical model on the localization error of 802.11 FTM.
 Our measurements used three Dell XPS 13 laptops with the Intel 8260 chipset (2 as transmitters and 1 as target) placed on typical streets of approximately $5\times40$ m$^2$ in size.
-After analyzing 10,000 measurements with varying target locations, we found that the ranging error follows the (folded) {\em t location-scale distribution}~\cite{tlocationscale} with zero mean and 0.54m standard deviation, and the localization error follows the gamma distribution.
+After analyzing 10,000 testbed measurements with varying target locations, we found that the ranging error follows the (folded) {\em t location-scale distribution}~\cite{tlocationscale} with zero mean and $0.54m$ standard deviation, and the localization error follows the gamma distribution.
 Both distributions remain invariant (with 91\% confidence) despite changes in weather, target orientation and location, distance to transmitters, and hardware.
-We also confirmed that the error models match the testbed data.
+We also confirmed that the error models match the testbed data in Figure~\ref{fig:errormodel}.

-The above model assumes 2 transmitters, a sampling rate of 256 beacons per localization instance \yzedit{(a hardcoded limit)}.
-We also simulated more sophisticated hardware configurations by increasing the number of transmitters and the sampling rate and found that they do not change the model distributions, only the parameters.
-Table~\ref{table:errormodel} summarizes the model parameters for four different configurations.
+The above model assumes 2 transmitters, a sampling rate of 256 beacons per localization instance \yzedit{(a hardcoded limit for our testbed hardware)}.
+We also simulated more sophisticated hardware configurations by increasing the number of transmitters and the sampling rate and found that they do not change the model distributions, only the model parameters.
+Table~\ref{table:errormodel} summarizes the model parameters for four different configurations: S0 is our current testbed, S1-S3 are projected values of more sophisticated hardware configurations.
+For the S3 configuration, the median localization error reduces to $16.2cm$.